Table of Contents

 And you thought having to pay 33% tax was harsh.

-If these monthly amounts were invested by the beneficiary, any growth would be taxed at a rate of 41%
+However, if these monthly amounts were invested by the beneficiary, any growth would be taxed at a rate of 41%

 Again, it comes down to your marital status.

-However, if you are buying as a cohabiting couple, there are some pitfalls you can avoid.
-Here’s a previous article on mortgage protection for cohabiting couples.
+However, if you are buying as a cohabiting couple, there are some pitfalls to avoid.

 Thanks for reading